dsheiko/extras/README.md

 # Dsheiko\Extras

-Type manipulation utility-belt bringing JavaScript/Underscore-lie development experience to PHP
+Type manipulation utility-belt bringing JavaScript-like development experience to PHP

 ## Highlights
+- Fixing PHP:
+  - Consistent syntax for type extras (first goes manipulation target, then callback or other options)
+  - Target always can be as reference as well as type literal
+  - Callback can always be any of callable, closure or fully qualified name as a string
+- Easy to guess syntax - JavaScript type methods, in addition Underscore.js methods
-- Package relies on PHP native methods; no PHP type juggling, no `foreach` where a built-in specific function can be used
+- Performance: package relies on PHP native methods; no `foreach` where a built-in specific function can be used
-- Package implements methods in JavaScript style and extension methods of Underscore

 ## Usage